raspberrypilearning/blender-rocket/en/step_4.md

 --- task ---

+Make sure you have the top face selected.

+--- /task ---

+--- task ---

 Resize the face by pressing <kbd>S</kbd> and moving your mouse, turning it into more of a nose cone shape.
 Click when you have the shape that you want.

 ![A nose cone on the rocket](images/blender-rocket-cone-nose.png)